gloveboxes/Azure-Sphere-WinHEC-Demo/README.md

 ## Deploy the Application to the Azure Sphere

-1. Connect the Azure Sphere to computer via USB
+1. Connect the Azure Sphere to your computer via USB
 2. Ensure you have [claimed](https://docs.microsoft.com/en-au/azure-sphere/install/claim-device), [connected](https://docs.microsoft.com/en-au/azure-sphere/install/configure-wifi), and [developer enabled](https://docs.microsoft.com/en-au/azure-sphere/install/qs-blink-application) your Azure Sphere.

 3. Select **GDB Debugger (HLCore)** from the **Select Startup** dropdown.